AowynB/NQueens/write-up/write-up.typ

 First, we need to understand what the digraph is representing about the board.
 [Still needs to be filled in.]

-== The Algorithm
+= The Algorithm
-[I'll describe the algorithm in more detail later.]
+== A Simplified Model

-Much of guts our algorithm was inspired by a wonderful paper by Richards @AlgorithmIdea.
+Much of the guts our algorithm was inspired by a wonderful paper by Richards @AlgorithmIdea.
 Please note that this is a rough outline of the algorithm; later, we'll describe a more efficient approach.
 When computing valid solutions to N-Queens, we start with an empty board, and then place down all possible Queen positions on the first row across $N$ different matrices.
 This gives us $N$ matrices that we're currently working on.